 In Line 58, Page 457:

-To support the non-HT format, the EHT PHY, on receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, behaves as if it were a Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM applications), Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification), Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), or Clause 18 (Extended Rate PHY (ERP) specification) PHY that had received a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive but without the PHYCONFIG_VECTOR parameters CHANNEL_WIDTH, CENTER_FREQUENCY_SEGMENT_0, and CENTER_FREQUENCY_SEGMENT_1.
+To support the non-HT format, the EHT PHY, on receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, behaves as if it were a Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM applications), Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification), Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), or Clause 18 (Extended Rate PHY (ERP) specification) PHY that had received a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive but without the PHYCONFIG_VECTOR parameters CHANNEL_WIDTHand CENTER_FREQUENCY_SEGMENT_0.

 In Line 32, Page 458:

-On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of HT PPDU transmission and reception, as if it were a Clause 19 (High Throughput (HT) PHY specification) PHY that had received PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive but without the PHYCONFIG_VECTOR parameters CHANNEL_WIDTH, CENTER_FREQUENCY_SEGMENT_0, and CENTER_FREQUENCY_SEGMENT_1 and with the PHYCONFIG_VECTOR parameter SECONDARY_CHANNEL_OFFSET set to SECONDARY_CHANNEL_NONE if dot11CurrentChannelWidth indicates 20 MHz, to SECONDARY_CHANNEL_ABOVE if , or to SECONDARY_CHANNEL_BELOW otherwise.
+On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of HT PPDU transmission and reception, as if it were a Clause 19 (High Throughput (HT) PHY specification) PHY that had received PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive but without the PHYCONFIG_VECTOR parameters CHANNEL_WIDTH andCENTER_FREQUENCY_SEGMENT_0 and with the PHYCONFIG_VECTOR parameter SECONDARY_CHANNEL_OFFSET set to SECONDARY_CHANNEL_NONE if dot11CurrentChannelWidth indicates 20 MHz, to SECONDARY_CHANNEL_ABOVE if , or to SECONDARY_CHANNEL_BELOW otherwise.